Why You Need to Spend Time on Time Spent

 What I’ve got a problem with is how we measure success.
 I’ve got a problem with the assumptive methodologies that the industry’s been using and the uneven playing field that’s resulted.
 It’s no wonder digital is still in an “adaption” phase, that there are so many struggling to impress advertisers, and we can hardly comprehend “lower” numbers than expected.

-Aside an industry stubbornly holding onto “traditional” for more than a decade, we’ve just been measuring wrong.
+Aside from an industry stubbornly holding onto “traditional” for more than a decade, we’ve just been measuring wrong.

 We’ve been setting the wrong benchmarks, getting the wrong results, and we’re now finally feeling the blight and realizing that big change is needed.